sebsebmc/KakMode/README.md

 ## ❤️ Contributing

-This project is maintained by a group of awesome [people](https://github.com/VSCodeVim/Vim/graphs/contributors) and contributions are extremely welcome :heart:.
+This project is forked from VSCodeVim which is maintained by a group of awesome [people](https://github.com/VSCodeVim/Vim/graphs/contributors) and contributions are extremely welcome :heart:.
 For a quick tutorial on how you can help, see our [contributing guide](/.github/CONTRIBUTING.md).

 <a href="https://www.buymeacoffee.com/jasonpoon" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Us A Coffee" style="height: auto !important;width: auto !important;" ></a>